Emily Deschanel: Career

-In 1994, Deschanel made her feature film debut in the romantic comedy-drama It Could Happen to You, on which her father worked as chief cinematographer.
-Her next notable role was as Pam Asbury in Stephen King's horror miniseries Rose Red in 2002.
-Then she appeared in Cold Mountain, The Alamo, and Glory Road and was named one of "six actresses to watch" by Interview Magazine in 2004.

 In 2005, Deschanel was cast as Dr. Temperance Brennan on the Fox crime procedural comedy-drama Bones, based on the novels and the career of forensic anthropologist and author Kathy Reichs, created by Hart Hanson.
 The series ran for 12 seasons from September 13, 2005, to March 28, 2017.
 For her performance, she received a 2006 Satellite Award nomination and a 2007 Teen Choice Award nomination.
 Deschanel and co-star David Boreanaz served as co-producers at the start of the show's third season, before becoming producers in the middle of the show's fourth season.
 While Bones was still in production, Deschanel also played the Brennan character on a 2015 episode of Sleepy Hollow and a 2016 episode of BoJack Horseman.

 Deschanel, with Alyson Hannigan, Jaime King, Minka Kelly, and Katharine McPhee made a video slumber party featured on FunnyorDie.com to promote regular breast cancer screenings for the organization Stand Up 2 Cancer.
 In recent years, her passion for animal welfare has led her to providing the narration for My Child Is a Monkey and serving as an associate producer on the documentary film How I Became an Elephant.
 Deschanel ranked number 72 in The 2012 Hot 100 on AfterEllen.

 Deschanel starred in the 2022 Netflix miniseries Devil in Ohio.